-The purpose of quota allocation in this Amendment is to identify a fair and equitable method through which menhaden quota can be distributed to various fisheries, gear types and jurisdictions.
+The purpose of quota allocation in this Amendment is to identify an equitable and balanced approach through which menhaden quota can be distributed to various fisheries, gear types and jurisdictions.
 An allocation method which addresses the needs of each user group and is flexible to respond to future changes in the fishery will provide stability for the fishery and resource.
-It may also reduce the need for other management tools, such as an incidental catch provision or small-scale fishery set aside (Section 4.3.5: Incidental Catch and Small Scale Fisheries).